pingcap/tidb/docs/design/2022-09-19-distributed-ddl-reorg.md

 ###Clean up

-Since the subtask may be segmented by each table region, it may cause the mysql.TiDB_background_subtask_history table is particularly large, so you need to add a regular cleaning function.
+Since the subtask may be segmented by each table region, it may cause the `mysql.tidb_background_subtask_history` table is particularly large, so you need to add a regular cleaning function.

 ###Display